You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Depression Medication?

-Depression medication, also known as antidepressants, is a class of medications used to treat depression, anxiety disorders, and other mental health conditions.
-There are several types of antidepressants, including selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs).
+Depression medication, also known as antidepressants, is a class of medications used to treat depression, anxiety, and other mental health conditions.
+There are several types of depression medications, including selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs).

 Potential Interactions between Lipitor and Depression Medication